 Telephone: 514-398-4306 Email: kathy.roulet@mcgill.ca

 This Program is open only to students in the B.Sc.
 Major in Environment, B.Sc.(Ag.Env.Sc.)
-Major in En
+Major in Environment, B.A.
+Faculty Program in Environment, and the B.A. & Sc.
+Interfaculty Program in Environment.